geeuho/LemonadeStand/README.md

 Open a web browser and enter the url "localhost:8080", and the page will be available.

+You also will need MySQL downloaded to work with our application.

 ## How Does it Work?

+### Posting Lemonade

 When you are on the front page, you can create a user entering these requested inputs into the create user section.

 These are:

+Email

+Username

+The database will recognize each unique entry based on a seller id, which is a primary key (a number) on the MySQL database.

-Once you are on the shop page, you can create a new lemonade entry by entering these requested input boxes.
+Once you are signed in and on the shop page, you can create a new lemonade entry by entering these requested input boxes.

 These are:

-Email

 Product Name